-PLAINTIFF'S COMPLAINT AND DEMAND FOR JURY TRIAL
+PLAINTIFFS' COMPLAINT AND DEMAND FOR JURY TRIAL

-Plaintiff Dorsey Daniel by undersigned counsel, hereby submits this Complaint against the above-captioned Defendants for equitable relief, monetary restitution, and/or compensatory and punitive damages.
-Plaintiff makes the following allegations based upon personal knowledge, and upon information and belief, as well as his attorneys' investigative efforts, regarding Paraquat and its connection to Parkinson's disease.
+Plaintiffs DOUGLAS AND DAWN NEMETH by undersigned counsel, hereby submit this Complaint against the above-captioned Defendants for equitable relief, monetary restitution, and/or compensatory and punitive damages.
+Plaintiffs make the following allegations based upon personal knowledge, and upon information and belief, as well as their attorneys' investigative efforts, regarding Paraquat and its connection to Parkinson's Disease.